 Matching the timing of peaks by moving power from where the sun is shining to where the demand is located could imply tens or hundreds of GW of power to be moved across continental distances.
 This is because the point at which the sun is highest in the sky (around noon), when solar output tends to be at its maximum, moves quite quickly across the surface of the earth.
 At the equator it travels at just over 1000miles/hour, implying that to service demand even an hour later in the day power must be moved hundreds of miles from west to east.
 The chart below shows how far west you need to go to shift the time of peak one hour later at the latitudes of some of the world’s major cities.
 To move the peak a quarter of the day – from a noon production peak to 6pm demand – you need to move power a quarter of the way round the world.
 And the direction does not always help.
-To meet later demand on the US west coast solar panels would need to be out in the Pacific Ocean rather than Arizona and Texas (though putting more west facing panels in California itself may help some).
+To meet later demand on the US west coast solar panels would need to be out in the Pacific Ocean rather than Arizona and Texas. ( Putting more west facing panels in California itself helps this.
+There is some loss of total output but the match to system peak improves).
 China, with its population concentrated on the east coast, is better served in the evening, but would run into problems in the morning.
 This implies that load balancing using transmission will be a huge challenge from a technological, regulatory and commercial perspective.

 Solar production needs to be hundreds of miles west to meet a demand peak one hour later in the day at the latitude of the world’s major cities…